Greetings, my name is Peter Alexander (aka Mythcons). I’m a digital freelancer specialized in illustration, graphic design, and 3D modeling.

 Finally using SkinGen, apply a skin base, normal maps, and any other details you think are necessary for your character, as well any hair, clothing or accessories within your library to accommodate your character design.

-Send Character Back to Blender for Eevee Render via Auto Setup
+Send Character Back for Blender Eevee and Blender Cycle via Auto Setup

 With your character complete, you can export him or her back into Blender in FBX (with the Current Pose option, or with animations depending on your rendering goals).
-This time choose the ‘Import Character’ option, which will automatically translate Reallusion’s Digital Human Shader and parameters to Blender Eevee and Cycle.
-You can further adjust SSS skin, eyes, teeth, and hair dynamically.
+This time choose the ‘Import Character’ option, which will automatically translate Reallusion’s Digital Human Shader and parameters to Blender Eevee and Blender Cycle.
+You can further adjust SSS skin, eyes, teeth, and hair dynamically for rendering in Blender Eevee and Blender Cycle.